Skip to Content

 Tulum is worth visiting but not on the same day

-The problem with visiting Akumal and Tulum on the same day is one of timing.
+A final note about Tulum: Many package tours offer snorkeling as well as visiting the ruins in Tulum on the same day.
+The problem with this is one of timing.
 Visibility in the bay is compromised as the sandy bottom is stirred up during the morning and makes it very difficult to see the turtles at all later in the day.

 Theoretically, you could visit Tulum after Akumal, but there’s just one problem: heat.
 Tulum is very exposed.
 There is almost no shade at the archaeological site and it is extremely hot.
 Both sites should be visited first thing in the morning to have the best experience.